kralamoure/d1pg/README.md

-# d1pg
+# retropg

-`d1pg` is a library that implements [d1.Repo](https://github.com/kralamoure/d1) interface for a PostgreSQL database.
+`retropg` is a library that implements [retro.Storer](https://github.com/kralamoure/retro) interface for a PostgreSQL database.

 ## Requirements